aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/CalculateBaseDamage.md

 - Condition: The conditions required for this effect to process.
 If a list is presented, all conditions must be true unless stated otherwise
 - Damage effect: The effects on basevalue if Condition is true.
 This may contain other effects than changing basevalue.
 Anything underlined means it's an effect other than increasing or decreasing meaning it's more significant and its position in the calculation is important

 These effects are shown in the exact order they appear.
-As for the "Main damage" and "Air attack" effects, they are documented in their dedicated sections below as their logic is too complex to document in the main table.

 |Attack direction|Condition|Damage effect|
 |----------------|---------|-------------|